Celebrating our 27th Anniversary!

 Saving The Complete Works of Abraham Lincoln

 At the April 28, 2022, Board meeting of The Friends of Sagamore Hill, Laura Cinturati, Museum Technician at the Sagamore Hill NHS, presented a proposal for preserving the 1894, 12-volume set of The Complete Works of Abraham Lincoln.
 These books were on display in the Library of the TRH and were in serious need of conservation.
 The total cost would be approximately $27,000.
 The Board unanimously approved the funds for this project.
-The conservation work is scheduled to begin in May of 2022, and take 6 to 8 months to complete.
+The conservation work began in May of 2022, and take 6 to 8 months to complete.
 Please see the Conservation Proposal below.

 Saving Two Silver Candelabras, a Wedding Gift to Edith & TR